Homeless Program: McKinney-Vento

 Seattle Public Schools homeless program ensures students have access to education and can fully participate in school.
 We encourage student’s education by removing barriers that would limit their ability to fully engage and participate in school activities and events.
 We strive to partner with families to stay involved in their student’s education by providing resources and community referrals to assist with educational support services and basic needs.

-Students who are experiencing homelessness have the right to remain in their school of origin or enroll in the local Elementary, middle, and high school students are assigned to a designated attendance nearest to their nighttime residence.
+Students who are experiencing homelessness have the right to remain in their school of origin or enroll in the local attendance area school nearest to their nighttime residence.
 Upon request, transportation is provided to students and youth if qualified according to district transportation standard.

 Transportation requests may be made by:

 - Contact the School : contacting the main office of the school your child attends and asking for the McKinney-Vento building point of contact for assistance;